wafcio/roda-rom/README.md

-Sinatra-ROM
+Roda-ROM
 ================

-Simple app to intruduce how to use ROM with sinatra app.
+Simple app to introduce how to use ROM with roda app.

 How to run locally
 ------------------